TheReallyRealComedian/PipelineIntel_V1/README.md

 -   **psycopg2-binary**: PostgreSQL adapter for Python.
 -   **tiktoken**: Used for counting tokens in the Data Export and LLM features.
 -   **LangChain**: Powers integrations with various LLM providers.
+-   **eralchemy2**: Generates database schema diagrams and ERD visualizations.
+-   **graphviz**: Required for schema diagram generation (installed as a Docker Alpine package).

 ### Frontend (HTML/CSS/JavaScript)